soup591/soup591/README.md

 - 👋 Hi, I’m @soup591
 - 👀 I’m interested in ... learning how to program and changing careers.
 - 🌱 I’m currently learning ...
 Python 3!
-- 💞️ I’m looking to collaborate on ... beginner projects to practice my very limited (but hopefully improving) Python knowledge.
+- 💞️ I’m looking to collaborate on ... beginner projects to practice my very limited (but improving) Python skills.
 - 📫 How to reach me ... on here!

 <!---